 The American non-profit organization Partnership for 21st Century Learning has identified 4 skills that are most needed in 21st century education: critical thinking, collaboration, communication and creativity.
 All those skills can be learnt by living and studying abroad, especially in a culture very different from your own.
 You will be presented with many obstacles during you day to day life, but with some creative thinking and cooperation with others you’re sure to tackle all of them.
 At the end of your study abroad, you have mastered all the skills need to thrive in this millennium.

 The living costs in Asia are generally considerably lower than in Europe or the US.
 You can feel abundant even on a student budget.
 This can be proved, for example, by the Big Mac index which measures the purchasing power parity between two currencies by comparing the prices of a McDonald’s’ Big Mac burger in each country.
 In all of our destination countries, a Big Mac is cheaper than the US or European one.
 So don’t worry, you can enjoy your time abroad without breaking your piggy bank.

 7. Experience the rich and diverse cultures

 Asia has rich and diverse cultures and immersing yourself in them is a life-changing experience.
 Whether it is architecture, art of food, Asian cultures are always awe-inspiring.
-You won’t run out of sights to see or attraction to experience in Asia, because you never know what you might find behind the next street corner.
+You won’t run out of sights to see or an attraction to experience in Asia, because you never know what you might find on the next street corner.
 If you embrace the foreign culture and its habits with open arms, you can find a completely new way of living.